MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Operators.md

 #### Null-coalescing operator `??`

-The null-coalescing operator `??` returns the value of its left-hand operand if it isn't null;
+The null-coalescing operator `??` returns the value of its left-hand operand if it isn't null.
-otherwise, it evaluates the right-hand operand and returns its result.
+Otherwise, it evaluates the right-hand operand and returns its result.
 The `??` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.

 ```powershell